Skip to main content

 What Types of Procedures Are Included?

-• Coronary artery bypass graft surgery (CABG)
+• Coronary artery bypass graft surgery (CABG) — includes coronary revascularization by CABG

-• Includes: Hip fixation procedure in the presence of a hip fracture (both open and closed surgical hip fixation) with or without fracture reduction
+• Surgical hip/femur fracture treatment (SHFFT) — includes hip fixation procedure in the presence of a hip fracture with or without fracture reduction but excludes joint replacement

 What is Meant by a TEAM Episode?

-A distinctive feature of TEAM is the 30-day post-discharge episode.
+A distinctive feature of TEAM is the "30-day post-discharge episode."
 Hospitals will be held responsible for patient outcomes during this window, creating a financial incentive for them to prioritize follow-up care and recovery management after the patient leaves the hospital.

-The model continues CMS’s push toward value-based care, moving away from fee-for-service reimbursement.
+The model continues CMS's push toward value-based care, moving away from fee-for-service reimbursement.
 Under TEAM, hospitals are financially responsible for the entire episode of care starting with a surgical procedure and extending for 30 days post-discharge.
-This means that hospitals are incentivized to ensure high-quality, coordinated care throughout the patient's recovery, not just during the procedure itself.
+Hospitals will now be accountable for the costs and outcomes associated with the entire episode, including any complications or readmissions within the 30-day window.

 How are TEAM Facilities Evaluated?

+The primary objective of the model is to reduce costs associated with surgical episodes while simultaneously improving patient outcomes.
 Hospitals participating in TEAM must meet specific quality performance measures, which influence financial reconciliation.

 Hospitals will be rewarded for providing high-quality care within the episode at a lower cost, but penalties may be levied for poor outcomes or high costs that are not justified by the complexity of care.